froukje/datamapu/content/posts/classical_ml/random_forest.md

 **Cons**

+* Rabdom Forests are less interpretable than a single Decision Tree.
+* Random Forests need a lot of memory and are therefore expensive to train if the dataset is lange.

 ## Random Forests in Python

 In Python we can use the [sklearn]() library.
 It provides Methode for both regression and classification tasks.
 Below you can find an example for a simplified example for classification.